nisha-kaushal/Credit-Card-Fraud-Imbalance/README.md

 There were about 70 less fraud transactions on day 2 than day 1.

 ### Oversampling vs. Undersampling
+#### Oversampling
+**Oversampling** is adding synthetic data to the minority class, in order to make the amount of data evenly distributed (balanced) among each class. <br>
+For Oversampling, I used the **Synthetic Minority Oversampling Technique** (SMOTE).
+Essentially, when applied, SMOTE looks into the k-nearest neighbors of the minority class, and chooses synthetic data based on those neighbors.
+SMOTE can be applied using the [imblearn library](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html).<br>
+***Steps to implement SMOTE:*** <br>
+1. import imblearn.oversampling
+2. create a SMOTE object, using sampling_strategy = 'minority"
+3. fit the object to the data to get oversampled X values and oversampled Y values
+4. concatenate the oversampled X's and Y's into one dataframe

+After implementing, the both classes had ***284315 transactions (568630 transactions in total)***

+#### Undersampling
+**Undersampling** reduces the amount of data from the majority class, to match the amount of data of the minority class.
+There are several undersampling techniques that can be used.
+For this project, I used **Near Miss Undersampling**.
+There are 3 versions of NearMiss, and for the purpose of this notebook, I used Version 3, as described below: <br>
+***Version 3 of the Near Miss Undersampling keeps an example from the majority class for each closest record of the minority class.
+It should result in an increased accuracy, as it takes into consideration the  majority class values near the decision boundary***<br>

+The steps to implement NearMiss is similar to implementing SMOTE, except NearMiss is imported from imblearn.undersampling.
+After implementing, the both classes had ***492 transactions (984 transactions in total)***.

+For this project, I implemented 4 different classification algorithms to classify transactions as fraud, or non-fraud: Random Forest, Decision Trees, Logistic Regression, and K-Nearest Neighbors.
+All algorithms were implemented with the oversampled data and the undersampled data, using identical hyperparameters.

+As a result, **oversampling** resulted in 95%+ accuracy scores, recall scores, and precision scores for all models.
+Undersampling, on the otherhand, showed a decrease of the three metrics.

 Confusion Matrix, Random Forest with Oversampling <br>
 ![image](https://github.com/nisha-kaushal/Credit-Card-Fraud-Imbalance/assets/100887571/0260119c-9719-434a-a2e1-9636cddf7e35)